Samuel E. Pingree: Postwar life

 Pingree returned to Hartford and his law practice, and received his Master of Arts degree from Dartmouth in 1867.
+While in college, Pingree became a member of Phi Beta Kappa and Delta Kappa Epsilon.
 In 1868 and 1869, he was state's attorney for Windsor County.
-He served as town clerk of Hartford for 50 years, and in 1868 was chosen delegate-at-large to the Republican National Convention at Chicago.
-In 1870 he was elected president of the Vermont Officers' Reunion Society.
+He served as town clerk of Hartford for over 50 years, and was chosen delegate-at-large to the 1868 Republican National Convention in Chicago.
+In 1870 he was elected president of the Reunion Society of Vermont Officers.
+Pingree was an active member of the Windsor County Republican Committee and attended numerous local and state party conventions as a delegate.

-In the fall of 1882, Colonel Pingree was elected lieutenant governor, and in 1884, governor.
+In the fall of 1882, Pingree was elected lieutenant governor, and in 1884, governor.
 "His administration was characterized by the same efficiency and zeal which he has ever displayed as soldier, lawyer and citizen."
+During his gubernatorial term, Vermont took steps to conduct oversight and examination of the state's banks and expanded regulation of insurance companies by requiring them to submit annual reports and financial statements.
+In addition, he worked to increase the length of the school year and expand the number of local schools.
+On May 1, 1885 he inaugurated Arbor Day in Vermont, making the state the first east of the Mississippi to celebrate the day.
+During his term Pingree also advocated laws prohibiting the adulteration of maple syrup and honey, which unscrupulous operators had begun to dilute with beet sugar and other less expensive fillers.

-After his tenure as governor, Pingree served as chairman of the board of the newly established state railway commission from 1886 to 1894.
+After his governorship, Pingree served as chairman of the newly established state railway commission from 1886 to 1894.
 He was a trustee of Vermont Academy in Saxtons River from 1885 to 1910.
-He also served as judge advocate of the Medal of Honor Legion, an organization established in 1890 to protect the reputation of the medal.
+He was active in the Grand Army of the Republic and also served as judge advocate of the Medal of Honor Legion, an organization established in 1890 to protect the reputation of the award.
+He was also a trustee of the State Normal School in Randolph for many years, and also served as president of the White River Savings Bank.

-In 1898 he was awarded the honorary degree of LL.D. from Norwich University.
+In 1886 he was awarded the honorary degree of LL.D. from Norwich University.
+Pingree died in Hartford on June 1, 1922.
+He was buried at Hartford Cemetery in Hartford.

 Family

 On September 15, 1869, Pingree married Lydia M. Steele, daughter of Sanford and Mary (Hinman) Steele, of Stanstead, Quebec.
 Lydia Steele was the sister of Benjamin H. Steele, who was a college classmate of Pingree's, and served as an Associate Justice of the Vermont Supreme Court.

 Lydia Steele and Samuel Pingree were the parents of an adopted son, William Steele Pingree (1879-1965).
-William S. Pingree attended Norwich University for three years, and Boston University Law School for one.
-He completed his legal studies with his father, and after being admitted to the bar in 1904, the younger Pingree practiced law in Hartford, Vermont, served as town clerk (1923-1942), and also served as Windsor County State's Attorney.
+William S. Pingree attended Norwich University for three years, and Boston University School of Law for one.
+He completed his legal studies with his father, and after being admitted to the bar in 1904, the younger Pingree practiced law in Hartford, served as town clerk (1923-1942), and also served as Windsor County State's Attorney.